Z-Js-Framework/z-js/README.md

 ```

-well what's happening here? let's try to understand the code above,
+Well, what's happening here? let's try to understand the code above.

-1. we again import different stuff from z js framework, they're like hooks or utility functions each doing a well defined thing.
+1. We again import different stuff from the Z Js framework.
+These are like hooks or utility functions, each doing a well-defined thing.
-2. we import the Button component from components directory, we can also import other components from other directories, it's just a convention to keep all your components in a components directory.
-We already saw how such component is made in previous steps!
+2. We import the Button component from the components directory.
+We can also import other components from other directories; it's just a convention to keep all your components in a components directory.
+We already saw how such a component is made in previous steps!
-3. since we already know about the html and css functions now, let's look at the new ones here, useState and useEffect, these are much inspired by those of react, but make no mistake they're quite different in how they work, this is not react!
+3. Since we already know about the HTML and CSS functions, let's look at the new ones here: useState and useEffect.
+These are much inspired by those of React, but make no mistake—they're quite different in how they work.
+This is not React!
-4. the useState returns the state object and a state setter, eg. count and setCount, the state object has 2 properties that you can use for now, the value and cuerent, the value is the current value of the state, the current is a function that returns the current value of the state, so you can use it to get the current value of the state, and the setter is a function that takes a new value and updates the state, so you can use it to update the state.
-The state setter is useful when you want to update the state from a function, or you want to update the state from a child component.
-While the current function on the state object is useful when you want to get the current value of the state from a child component or in a series of comonent and state lifecycle, basically in useffects use state.current() to access state's current value not just state.value, you will be good.
+4. The useState returns the state object and a state setter, e.g. count and setCount.
+The state object has 2 properties that you can use for now: the value and current.
+The value is the current value of the state, the current is a function that returns the current value of the state, so you can use it to get the current value of the state, and the setter is a function that takes a new value and updates the state, so you can use it to update the state.
+The state setter is useful when you want to update the state from a function or you want to update the state from a child component.
+While the current function on the state object is useful when you want to get the current value of the state from a child component or in a series of component and state lifecycle, basically in useffect use state.current() to access state's current value, not just state.value, you will be good.
-5. the useEffect is a function that takes a function and an array of state object dependencies, it's called when the dependencies change, it's called after the component is rendered, so you can use it to react to state changes, you can also use it to fetch data from an api upon some change of state, or do any other side effects, but make no mistake, unlike that of react, this one only runs when the state changes, it's not run on render of component, it's like an event listener which only happens when something happens say change of state in this case, otherwise if the an empty state dependecies array is provided, the provided function is run only once and for all on component load.
-Otherwise it would rerun this function everytime any of the provided state dependecy objects change or never if they never change!
+5. The useEffect is a function that takes a function and an array of state object dependencies.
+It's called when the dependencies change, and it's called after the component is rendered, so you can use it to react to state changes.
+You can also use it to fetch data from an API upon some change of state or do any other side effects, but make no mistake.
+Unlike react, this one only runs when the state changes.
+It's not run on render of component.
+It's like an event listener, which only happens when something happens, say, a change of state in this case.
+Otherwise, if an empty state dependencies array is provided, the provided function is run only once and for all on component load.
+Otherwise, it would rerun this function every time any of the provided state-dependent objects change or never if they never change!
-6. notice how we manually select the parts we want to update on state change from our home element and change it's inner html, real dom manipulation, the framework doesn't handle this for you as of now, you update what you want to update as you see fit, just like you would in a vanilla js, this is just a bit simplified but not a replacement.
+6. Notice how we manually select the parts we want to update on state change from our home element and change its inner HTML.
+This is real DOM manipulation.
+The framework doesn't handle this for you as of now.
+You update what you want to update as you see fit, just like you would in vanilla JS.
+This is just a bit simplified, but not a replacement.
-7. notcie how we use state.current() inside the useEffect, this ensures we get the latest value of this state object, otherwise state.value would be the old value of the state object, which would be the value of the state object at the time the component was rendered.
+7. Notice how we use state.current() inside the useEffect.
+This ensures we get the latest value of this state object; otherwise, state.value would be the old value of the state object, which would be the value of the state object at the time the component was rendered.
-8. state and state setters can be passed to child components as you see how setCount is being passed to Button component.
+8. State and state setters can be passed to child components as you see how setCount is being passed to the Button component.
-9. unlike vanilla js literals here we can define our literals and attach events all at once, it's like jsx + template literals = jsx literals kind of, you see we attach the onChange handler on the input, and we do this by directly referencing the handleInput function, under the hood z js will create a real dom element out of this template and attach this as it should be, given in it's there in the component scope, or passed as an argument.
+9. Unlike vanilla js literals here we can define our literals and attach events all at once, it's like jsx + template literals = jsx literals kind of, you see we attach the onChange handler on the input, and we do this by directly referencing the handleInput function, under the hood z js will create a real dom element out of this template and attach this as it should be, given in it's there in the component scope, or passed as an argument.
-10. all component or page functions in z return the created element, thats how we are able to reuse them and render them in the dom.
+10. All component or page functions in z return the created element, thats how we are able to reuse them and render them in the dom.

-all most that's all of z as of now, just one last thing though...
+Almost that's all of Z as of now.
+Just one last thing, though...
-this is how you link between pages,
+This next part is how you link between pages.

 > ✅ Navigation